JeromeChallet/personal-portfolio/projects/04-Product Landing Page/README.md

 # Technical Web Page

-Welcome to my Personal Portfolio, a simple HTML and CSS page designed to learn about my talents as a developer.
+Welcome to the Landing page for a magazine, a simple HTML and CSS page designed to learn about my talents as a translator.

 ## Introduction

-This project is a basic web page created using HTML and CSS and very little JS.
+This project is a basic web page created using HTML and CSS.
 It's intended for educational purposes or as a starting point for web development projects.
-Its purpose remains to be as simple as possible, no JS if it can efficiently be put in HTML CSS.
+The web page is static, without any backend logic or JavaScript functionality, making it easy to understand and modify.

 ## Features